-Figure 6.
+Figure 8.
 Example of Output Tracking Application Circuit

-Figure 7.
+Figure 9.
 Output Coincident Tracking Waveform

-The TRACK pin can be controlled by a capacitor placed on the regulator TRACK pin to ground.
-A 1.3 μ A current source will charge the TRACK pin up to the reference voltage and then proceed up to INTV{CC}.
+The TRACK pin of the master can be controlled by a capacitor placed on the master regulator TRACK pin to ground.
+A 1.3μA current source will charge the TRACK pin up to the reference voltage and then proceed up to INTV{CC}.
 After the 0.6V ramp, the TRACK pin will no longer be in control, and the internal voltage reference will control output regulation from the feedback divider.
 Foldback current limit is disabled during this sequence of turn-on during tracking or soft-starting.
 The TRACK pins are pulled low when the RUN pin is below 1.2V.
 The total soft-start time can be calculated as:

-$$t{SOFT-START} = \left(\frac{C{SS}}{1.3\mu A}\right) \bullet 0.6V$$
+$$t{\text{SOFT-START}} = \left(\frac{C{\text{SS}}}{1.3\mu\text{A}}\right) \bullet 0.6$$

 Regardless of the mode selected by the MODE_PLLIN pin, the regulator channels will always start in pulse-skipping mode up to TRACK = 0.5V.
 Between TRACK = 0.5V and 0.54V, it will operate in forced continuous mode and revert to the selected mode once TRACK > 0.54V.
-In order to track with another channel once in steady state operation, the LTM4620 is forced into continuous mode operation as soon as V{FB} is below 0.54V regardless of the setting on the MODE_PLLIN pin.
+In order to track with another channel once in steady state operation, the LTM4650-1 is forced into continuous mode operation as soon as V{FB} is below 0.54V regardless of the setting on the MODE PLLIN pin.